belong-inc/go-hubspot/CONTRIBUTING.md

 ## Reporting bug & Feature request

 If you've noticed a bug or have a feature request, please make an [issue](https://github.com/belong-inc/go-hubspot/issues).
-Some of the issue contents are being or have been fixed, so it is recommended to check for similar issues.
+Some issue contents are being or have been fixed, so it is recommended to check for similar issues.

 ## Code change flow